 Dining Services staff test out new Activeion chemical-free cleaning units.

-- Green cleaning In Fall 2008, campus Housekeeping made a committment to 100% green cleaning supplies (aside from using up old stocks of the prior materials).
+- Green cleaning In Fall 2008, campus Housekeeping made a committment to transition to 100% green cleaning supplies (aside from using up old stocks of the prior materials).
 This includes green cleaning chemicals, the use of micro-fiber cloths instead of disposable towels and the purchase of EnergyStar-certified laundry machines to wash them, 100% recycled content paper towels and toilet paper, and a transition to foam soap dispensers.
 Progress is being made towards meeting 100% green cleaning standards.

 - Activeion cleaning Dining Services has purchased Activeion units for cleaning dining hall areas.
 These units use absolutely no chemicals or solvents for cleaning, but instead rely on the natural sanitizing and cleansing power of ionized water.
 See more about the units, including a video from Bill Nye the Science Guy, at the Activeion website.